 Georgia Clancy is an ESRC funded student from the UK who began her PhD in October 2016 through the Doctoral Training Centre.
 She is working on women's reproductive choices, decisions and outcomes in the UK, with a particular focus on places, practices and personnel in childbirth.
 Georgia is currently putting in place the NHS ethical approval needed before she can start her fieldwork in the Birmingham/Solihull area.
-I co-supervise Georgia with Simon Williams, 80/20.
+I co-supervise Georgia with Felicity Boardman in WMS, 50/50.

 Urvashi Soni-Sinha ‘Gendered Labour Process and Flexibility: A Study of Jewellery Production in India’ (successfully defended December 2000).
 Funded by ORS and Warwick Research Insitute.
 Co-supervised with Joanna Liddle.
 Urvashi is now living in Canada and teaching Women's Studies and Labour Studies at the University of Windsor.

 Yvonne McKenna ‘Negotiating Identities: Irish Women Religious and Migration’ (successfully defended September 2002).
 Funded by Warwick Graduate Award.
 Co-supervised with Maria Luddy (History).
 Yvonne went on to do a post-doctoral fellowship at the University of Cork, followed by an Associate Research Fellowship at the University of Limerick.
 She then moved into the voluntary sector, was CEO of Volunteer Ireland and is now CEO of Gaisce - The President's Award.